 KO: The way I look at this is that global supply chain trends and trade flows change, but not as rapidly as the customer needs.
-You invest in the long-term based on trade flows, however, how you handle those flows and how quickly cargo moves and whether you need to slow down, for instance, because goods can arrive later or need to arrive earlier – that’s the agility we need to work on.
-You invest based of the location of a terminal, while the agility has more to do with being able to supply storage, or give visibility of the cargo, or get a container off the ship quickly, so the goods can be more quickly available in the shop.
+You invest in the long term based on trade flows; however, how you handle those flows, how quickly cargo moves, and whether you need to slow down, for instance, because goods can arrive later or need to arrive earlier – that’s the agility we need to work on.
+You invest based on the location of a terminal, while the agility has more to do with being able to supply storage, give visibility of the cargo, or get a container off the ship quickly so the goods can be more quickly available in the shop.

 MW: Can you expand on why digitalization is a challenge for the industry?